Vijay-train/github-actions-test/QuickStart.md

 NAME                           READY   STATUS    RESTARTS   AGE example-runnerdeploy2475ht2qbr 2/2     Running   0          1m
 ````
-Also,this runner has been registered directly to the defined repository, you can see it in repository settings.
+Also,this runner has been registered directly to the specified repository, you can see it in repository settings.
 For more information , see [settings](https://docs.github.com/en/actions/hosting-your-own-runners/monitoring-and-troubleshooting-self-hosted-runners#checking-the-status-of-a-self-hosted-runner)

 :two: You are ready to execute workflows against this self hosted runner.
 GitHub documentation lists the steps to target Actions against self hosted runners.
 For more information, see [Using self-hosted runners in a workflow - GitHub Docs](https://docs.github.com/en/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow#using-self-hosted-runners-in-a-workflow)